mjj6411770/nie_toolbox_shared/README.md

 ## Resampling

-As we state in the paper, the unevenly sampled signal is integrated into the preprocess method.
+The paper states that the unevenly sampled signal is integrated into the preprocess method.

 ```matlab
   Sig1 = Sig1.Preprocess("PA","N","Y","Y");
 ```

-The first argument is made for changing the current unit.
-This simple toolbox will convert all scales of current into pA; the second argument is whether or not to shift the time from 0, which can be input as 'yes' or 'no.' Then the third argument is whether the resample is performed or not, and the last one is if to show the plot with an original and resampled signal.
+The first argument is used for changing the current unit.
+This simple toolbox converts all current scales into pA.
+The second argument is used to shift the time from 0, which can be input as 'yes' or 'no.' The third argument determines whether resampling is performed, and the last argument determines whether to show the plot with an original and resampled signal.
+The following plot shows the result of resampling:
-It will be the plot as below:
 ![Resampling](https://user-images.githubusercontent.com/100134089/224944121-91084fef-a1f0-4e92-b4d2-900f48043e30.svg)

 ## Denoise

-As we state in the paper, we denoise the signal by the lowpass filter and understand the noise frequency by stft function, in the method we integrated, there are two inputs, fisrt one is the frequecy to cut off and second is the orders of the filter to apple, in general the higher the order the stronger the filetr it will be but stonger delay to the signal.
-If you call the method of class by leaving first argument blank as below
+As stated in the paper, we denoise the signal by using a lowpass filter and understanding the noise frequency by the stft function.
+The method we integrated has two inputs.
+The first one is the frequency to cut off, and the second is the order of the filter to apply.
+In general, the higher the order, the stronger the filter, but the stronger the delay to the signal.
+If you call the method of the class by leaving the first argument blank, as shown below:
 ```matlab
   Sig1 = Sig1.Denoise([],10);
 ```
-It will output the 3D plot as below, the time axis may differ:
+The output will be the 3D plot below.
+The time axis may differ:

 ![stftCATA1](https://user-images.githubusercontent.com/100134089/224954832-f8a181a1-0020-407c-a0c7-f6e5dad1f0d2.svg)

-In case you set the frequency like below:
+If you set the frequency like this:

 ```matlab
   Sig1 = Sig1.Denoise(15,10);
 ```
-it will ouput the curve as one below:
+It will output the following curve:
 ![DenoiseCATA](https://user-images.githubusercontent.com/100134089/224957690-a83e87b4-bb0b-4373-a720-10b8a3be4b18.svg)

-it will leave a input window on the command window to ask if the user would like to change the order and the orders to be changed.
+It will leave an input window on the command window to ask if the user would like to change the order and the orders to be changed.

 ## Background Subtraction
-The background suntraction is made by making the smoothdata based on the roloess, you can input the argument as, the bigger the window size the better fitting the trend line, the last argument is wehter or not to show the plot for the fitted line and offset signal, the
+The background subtraction is made by making the smooth data based on the roloess; you can input the argument as the bigger the window size, the better fitting the trend line.
+The last argument is whether or not to show the plot for the fitted line and offset signal, the

 ```matlab
   Winsize = 100;